Winter 2026/Spring 2027 new data forms and online reporting (HealthMap) associated with the MMRRA

 NOAA's Marine Mammal Health and Stranding Response program also finalized and approved the 2022 PEIS, which expands options for new stranding agreements, such as short-term triage and rehab, and updates protocols and guidelines for stranding response.

-October 2022: NC Aquariums Stranding Agreement was approved
+October 2022: The NC Aquariums Stranding Agreement was approved.

-Jennette's Pier applied, on behalf of North Carolina Aquariums, for a federal stranding agreement with NOAA to conduct marine mammal stranding response.
+Jennette's Pier, on behalf of North Carolina Aquariums, applied for a federal stranding agreement with NOAA to conduct marine mammal stranding responses.
 With the approval of this stranding agreement in October 2022, we can now officially have a volunteer program!
-We are so excited to have this opportunity to grow our program on the Outer Banks!
+We are thrilled to have this opportunity to expand our program on the Outer Banks!

 Microplastics